mmbman/Katagiri/topics.md

 ### Genjokoan

-Genjōkōan – "Actualizing the Fundamental Point" – is one of the first and best-known of [Dogen's](glossary#dogen) works, and appears as an early chapter in [Shobogenzo](#shobogenzo).
-It is both an introduction to and overview of Dogen's teachings.

 - [Fukanzazengi – Talk 2 (1:20:50)](1979-06-10-Fukanzazengi-Talk-2#12050)
 - [Fukanzazengi – Talk 6 (27:01)](1979-06-14-Fukanzazengi-Talk-6#2701)
 - [Shobogenzo: Genjokoan – Talk 1, Part 1](1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-1)